bcgsc/goldrush/README.md

 Notes:
         - GoldRush-Path generates silver paths before generating the golden path
         - Ensure that all input files are in the current working directory, making soft-links if needed
+        - The input reads must be in random order.
+If they are sorted by chromosome position, shuffle them prior to GoldRush assembly.
 ```

 Running `goldrush help` prints the help documentation.